-How to License Music in 2023
+How to license music in 2024

-Licensing music is essential for content creators to ensure the right to monetize.
-It’s also the key to respecting artists' intellectual property.
-Let's dig into the different types of music licenses, learn why they’re so important, and answer some questions about using music in content.
+Check out our video with Epidemic Sound ambassador Lila below, then let's dig into the different types of music licenses, learn why they’re so important, and answer some questions about using music in content.

 Types of music licenses